techidaily/site-facebook/source/_posts/how-to-hide-likes-on-your-facebook-posts.md

  You will continue to see reaction counts in other places—for example, content in Facebook’s Marketplace section.
 And if someone wants to do the count manually, they can.

- If you're still having a negative experience with the platform after hiding likes on your Facebook posts, you may want to consider either taking a break or[permanently deleting your Facebook account](https://www.makeuseof.com/tag/delete-facebook-account/) .
+ If you're still having a negative experience with the platform after hiding likes on your Facebook posts, you may want to consider either taking a break or [permanently deleting your Facebook account](https://www.makeuseof.com/tag/delete-facebook-account/) .

 ## Depressurize Your Experience on Facebook